flexera-public/flexera-plugins/azure/rs_azure_cache/README.md

-# Azure Database for MySQL Plugin
+# Azure Redis Cache Plugin

 ## Overview
-The Azure Database for MySQL Plugin integrates RightScale Self-Service with the basic functionality of the Azure Database for MySQL service.
+The Azure Redis Cache Plugin integrates RightScale Self-Service with the basic functionality of the Azure Redis Cache service.

 ## Requirements
 - A general understanding CAT development and definitions